Code-the-Dream-School/python-200/lessons/05_AI_intro/05_ai_and_ethics.md

 In 2025, just over 4% of total electricity use in the United States was related to AI.
 But MIT estimates that might [triple to 12% by 2028](https://www.technologyreview.com/2025/05/20/1116327/ai-energy-usage-climate-footprint-big-tech/), and continue growing afterward.

-The bulk of an LLM’s energy consumption occurs long before a user types a prompt, specifically during the months-long training process involving thousands of GPUs.
+**The bulk of an LLM’s energy consumption occurs long before a user types a prompt**, specifically during the months-long training process involving thousands of GPUs.
 Once the model is live, the electrical footprint shifts to the user’s specific needs; for example, generating a brief text snippet is significantly more energy-efficient than creating an image.

 Misinformation is *everywhere* in the conversation about AI energy use.
 Educational YouTuber Hank Green has an [excellent video breaking down some of the misconceptions about AI water use.](https://www.youtube.com/watch?v=H_c6MWk7PQc)